farazmurtaza/CiggSmokersProblem/README.md

 Syed Hamza	k16-4059

 The cigarette smokers’ problem is a concurrency problem in computer science, originally described in 1971 by Suhas Patil.
-In this problem The Agent represents the Operating System and the smokers represent the processes.
+In this problem The Agent represents the Operating System, the smokers represent the processes/threads and ingredients (to make a cigarette) act as resources.
 In this problem The Agent (Operating System) should allocate resources to smokers (Processes) and at the same time avoid Deadlock.

 Problem Description:
 Assume a cigarette requires three ingredients to make and smoke: tobacco, paper, and matches.
 There are three smokers around a table, each of whom has an infinite supply of one of the three ingredients — one smoker has an infinite supply of tobacco, another has paper, and the third has matches.